-This document is the Financial Condition Report of Somerset Reinsurance Ltd. (the "Company" or "Somerset Re") for the year ending 31 December 2021.
+This document is the Financial Condition Report of Somerset Reinsurance Ltd. (the "Company" or "Somerset Re") for the year ending 31 December 2022.
 This report was produced in accordance with the requirements set out in the Insurance (Public Disclosure) Rules 2015 and in the Insurance (Group Supervision) Rules 2011 (collectively "the Rules").
 Set out below is a summary of the key information provided in this report:

 - Business The Company was incorporated in Bermuda on 18th September 2014 and licensed as a Class E insurer by the Bermuda Monetary Authority ("BMA") on 12th December 2014 to write Long-Term (life) Reinsurance.
 The Company is an Irish tax resident company and seeks to reinsure asset-intensive life and annuity business including whole life, interest-sensitive life, paid-up life and universal life, fixed deferred and equity-indexed deferred annuities, immediate annuities, structured settlements and pension businesses, which are expected to have predictable product liability cash flows.
 Other business that may be considered, to a limited degree, includes stand-alone mortality risk and financial and capital relief reinsurance coverages (together referred to as Structured Reinsurance Solutions (SRS)).
-Our focus is on writing reinsurance business, integrating our actuarial, investments, structuring and capital markets expertise to deliver reinsurance and capital management solutions for companies that look to manage risk levels and capital requirements. - Performance To date, the Company has successfully executed twelve transactions, bringing total long term insurance reserves to \$4.5 billion as of 31st December 2021.
-Somerset Re has maintained its Arating with KBRA and A.M.
-Best (both with "positive" outlook) and was upgraded to BBB+ from BBB with S&P (with a "stable" outlook). - Governance structure The Board of Directors ("the Board") is committed to establishing and maintaining a sound corporate governance and risk management framework having regard to principles of corporate discipline, accountability, responsibility, compliance and oversight.
-Throughout the course of 2021 the Company has continued to enhance its governance and enterprise risk management frameworks to ensure these remain appropriate given the Company's size and complexity.
-Key changes include the formalization of additional policies and procedures and the continued development to the Company's risk appetite framework. - Risk profile The Company manages a range of risks typical to life insurers/reinsurers, including strategic, insurance, market, credit and operational risk.
+Our focus is on writing reinsurance business, integrating our actuarial, investments, structuring and capital markets expertise to deliver reinsurance and capital management solutions for companies that look to manage risk levels and capital requirements. - Performance To date, the Company has successfully executed fifteen transactions, bringing total long term insurance liabilities to \$5.8 billion as of 31st December 2022.
+Somerset Re has maintained its Arating with Kroll Bond Rating Agency (KBRA) and AM Best, both with "positive" outlook, and its BBB+ rating with Standard & Poor's (S&P), with a "stable" outlook. - Governance structure The Board of Directors ("the Board") is committed to establishing and maintaining a sound corporate governance and risk management framework having regard to principles of corporate discipline, accountability, responsibility, compliance and oversight.
+Throughout the course of 2022 the Company has continued to enhance its governance and enterprise risk management frameworks to ensure these remain appropriate given the Company's size and complexity.
+Key changes include the formalization of additional policies and procedures and the continued development to the Company's risk appetite framework. - Risk profile The Company manages a range of risks typical to life insurers/reinsurers, including strategy, financial, investment, asset liability management, insurance and operational risk.
 To this end, the Board has formalized a risk appetite framework and risk reporting mechanisms to clearly articulate the Company's interest to take, mitigate or avoid risk, using quantitative and qualitative factors which align to the strategic objectives set out in the business plan. - Solvency The Company assesses its regulatory capital in line with the BMA's Economic Balance Sheet regime, hence, the results shown in this report are in line with that basis.
-The Company remains well capitalized. - Capital management The Company's Transition Bermuda Solvency Capital Requirement ("BSCR") ratio for the year ending 2021 is 319% (312% in 2020).
-The ratio reflects the 10-year grade-in period to fully transition from the 2018 BSCR methodology to the 2019 revised methodology, which came into effect on 1st January 2019. - Subsequent event Somerset has not experienced any material impacts from the war in Ukraine.
+The Company remains well capitalized. - Capital management The Company's Transitional Bermuda Solvency Capital Requirement ("BSCR") ratio for the year ending 2022 is 356% (2021: 319%).
+The ratio reflects the 10-year grade-in period to fully transition from the 2018 BSCR methodology to the 2019 revised methodology, which came into effect on 1st January 2019. - Subsequent event No subsequent events to report.

-2. BUSINESS PERFORMANCE
+2. BUSINESS AND PERFORMANCE